WordPress Migration Without Losing SEO Rankings: Complete Guide

 Why WordPress Migrations Damage SEO

 Search engines index URLs, not servers.
-When you change hosting, if the URLs stay the same and the content does not change, there is no SEO impact at all.
-The damage happens when URLs change, content becomes temporarily unavailable, or the new server configuration causes crawl errors.
+When you change hosting providers, if the URLs remain identical and the site stays accessible, there is no SEO impact at all.
+The damage happens when something in that equation changes unexpectedly.

 The three main causes of SEO loss during migration are:

-• URL changes: Moving from example.com/page to example.com/old/page changes the indexed address.
-Without redirects, all incoming links and search positions for that page are lost.
+• URL changes: Moving from example.com/page to example.com/old/page changes the address that search engines have indexed.
+Without redirects, every incoming link and search position for that page is effectively lost.

-• Downtime: If the site is unreachable for more than a few hours during the DNS switch, search engine bots may mark pages as unavailable and drop them from the index.
+• Extended downtime: If the site is unreachable for more than a few hours during the DNS switch, search engine bots may mark pages as unavailable and begin removing them from the index.

-• Configuration errors: Incorrect file permissions, missing SSL certificates, or malformed canonical tags after migration can cause search engines to see the site differently than before.
+• Configuration errors: Incorrect file permissions, missing SSL certificates, malformed canonical tags, or unexpected server responses after migration can cause search engines to interpret the site differently than before.

 Step 1: Audit Your Current Site Before Migration

 Before touching anything, export your current search position data.
 Note which pages rank for which keywords, your top performing URLs, and any pages with significant inbound links.
-This gives you a benchmark to compare against after migration.
+This baseline lets you measure the actual impact of the migration and identify specific problems early.

 Use Google Search Console to export this data: